- 1 Advantages of computerized information systems are:-

 - One study report in California revealed that the women working more than 20 hours in a week on video display unit have 8000 more chances of abortion than those not working in this way.

 - Another survey in western countries states that 10 to 15% employees working on computers daily complain of body pain and eye strain.
 Other 40 to 50° 0 employees complain occasionally.

-As per one Japanese study, eye flickering reduces lo 7/min. from normal level of 22/min.
-Eye watering, burning, temporary dimness or vision lose, to se double things etc. are known ’as ‘Computer vision syndrome (CVS).
+As per one Japanese study, eye flickering reduces lo 7/min. from the normal level of 22/min.
+Eye-watering, burning, temporary dimness or vision lose, to se double things etc. are known ’as ‘Computer vision syndrome (CVS).

 - Indian people are habituated to work in 27°C temperature.
 If they are compelled to work in 17 to 23°C temp, CVDT operators), their health is adversely affected.

-- Hand below the elbow should remain parallel on computer-table, and fingers on keyboard.
+- Hand below the elbow should remain parallel on computer-table, and fingers on the keyboard.